eorlowski/Parser/README.md

 C++

 Compile with make, when under cygwin, possibly under POSIX too.
-Whe compiling with mingw (mingw32-make), set USER_READLINE to false, because otherwise it will not comiple.
+Whe compiling with mingw (mingw32-make), set USE_READLINE to false, because otherwise it will not comiple.
 Unit tests (make test) does not work with mingw-make.

 Description